Eli-Parker/react-site/README.md

 # React Site

-This project is a simple React website which houses my portfolio, and also serves as an introduction to web-development and React.
+This project is a simple React website which houses my portfolio, and also serves as a personal introduction to web-development and React.
-It's no magnum opus but I'm a believer in starting somewhere.
+There's a lot to learn but it's a bold first step into the world of component-based web dev.

 ## Features

 - Component-based architecture
-- State management with hooks
 - Mobile and Desktop friendly
-- Basic styling with Tailwind CSS
+- Styling with Tailwind CSS
+- Fast refresh for instant feedback
+- Hosted using Github Pages

+## Technologies Used

+- React
+- Tailwind CSS
+- JavaScript (ES6+)
+- HTML5

+## Demo

+Check out the live project [here](http://eliparker.dev/react-site/).

 ## Installation